Prideful women tend to operate in a covert or overt manner.

 1. Identify the problem

 Take a moment to identify what your wife’s behaviors are and when they occur.
-This will help you to see exactly what the problem is.
-Also, understanding her behaviors will help you seek effective support to deal with the problems.
+This will help you recognize patterns in her behavior and feel less confused.
+Additionally, trying to understand her behaviors will help you seek effective support to deal with the problems.

 If your wife doesn’t see how she is adding to the relational problems then it’s time to seek outside help.
 Seeking individual and couple’s counseling is ideal.
 Essentially, you both need your own therapists to help address how you are adding to the problem.
 Then a couple’s counselor will help you both work together to address the problems.